De La Salle–College of Saint Benilde: Taft Campus

-The Taft Campus stands on a 6,380-square-meter lot that stretches from Taft Avenue to the next parallel street, Leon Guinto.
+The Taft Campus stands on a 6,380 sqm lot that stretches from Taft Avenue to the next parallel street, Leon Guinto.
 The land was acquired from LBP Leasing Corporation, a subsidiary of the Land Bank of the Philippines.
 The campus is a square lot made up of four interconnected buildings: St. Benilde Hall, Duerr Hall, Blessed Solomon Hall, and St. Mutien Marie Hall.
 The Duerr Hall has a different alignment from the rest of the buildings, requiring the need for stairs and a ramp on its intersections with the Blessed Solomon Hall.

 The Plaza Villarosa, named after architect Rogelio Villarosa, is on this campus' second level.
 It is decorated by lush plants and palm trees and has a basketball court, an elevated platform, and several cabañas with stone benches.
 The plaza is used as a study area and venue for events and activities such as those of student organizations.
 Bazaars and food establishments also temporarily set up stalls in the plaza during such events.
 The statue of Saint Benilde, originally located on the campus's old front gate, was moved to the plaza after its completion.
 Behind the statue is an 18-bell carillon, built as a memorial to the Lasallian Christian Brothers who were massacred and murdered at the De La Salle College Taft campus during World War II by 20 plus Japanese soldiers.
 The names of the brothers are inscribed on the bells of the carillon.
 The carillon and the statue, when taken together, stand as the visual representation of the college.